 Q: How fast does it go?

 The rev limiter kicks on just past an indicated 90mph.
 I believe the speedo is 10-15% off.
 It keeps up and I've heard people hold it all day at WOT without hurting the engine, but I tire of getting beaten up by the wind at high speeds.

 Q: Do you need a license?

 Yes.
 A license to kill.

 ...Okay, yes you need a motorcycle license.
-In Rhode Island, you're required to complete a motorcycle safety course to get your rider's license, which covers the same topics as the MSF safety course.
-It was a lot of fun, and I felt more confident on a bike afterwards.
+In Rhode Island, you're required to complete the regular driver's test for a driving license, and then a motorcycle safety course for your motorcycle endorsement.
+It covers the same topics as the MSF safety course and was a lot of fun.
+I felt more confident on a bike afterwards.

 Q: What is your range, mileage, and cruising speed?

 The GTS has a two gallon tank, and with typical use (for me) gets around 70mpg.
 On the Blue Ridge Parkway, going around 45-50mph without stops, I consistently hit 80mpg.
 On the interstates, maintaining 70mph, in heavy traffic, or with a strong headwind on wide open ground, I see closer to 60mpg.